-In year 3 there will be additional clinical skills sessions in the College's dedicated Clinical Skills Centre.
+In year 3, there will be additional clinical skills sessions in the RVC's dedicated Clinical Skills Centre.

-Learning opportunities in the two final years comprise of clinical rotations (onsite and offsite with collaborative partners), clinical EMS, completion of a research project and a short period of didactic teaching at the Hawkshead campus.
+Learning opportunities in the two final years comprise of clinical rotations (onsite and offsite with collaborative partners), clinical EMS, completion of a research project or critiqued scientific review and a short period of didactic teaching at the Hawkshead campus.